AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 ## Authoring

-- When opening a DITA map with the unified shell enabled, the editor refreshes intermittently.
-(GUIDES-26919)
 - Failing to close JCR session connections while updating or creating topics result in memory leaks and service downtime.
 (GUIDES-26282)
 - Dragging the columns changes their width from percentage to pixel values, which results in distorted or misaligned tables.(GUIDES-23128)
 - When content is pasted into a `code block` or when spaces are added in the `code block` and the view is switched, the spacing is lost.
 (GUIDES-27478)